sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 samtools view -c $input_file
 ```

-Subset by region:
+### Subset by region

 Note that the subset will pick out entire reads that pass through a given region,
 not just the part of the read corresponding to the region.
-Any subset <!-- TODO -->
 ```bash
 contig=chrII
 start=80000